 Taste the Cambodian BBQ

-It’s also a restaurant street where you can try some of the Cambodian specialties so don’t miss Khmer BBQ.
-Instead of usual BBQ meat you’ll get a chance to try crocodile, snake and frog meat and they would grill it just in front of you.
+There is an abundance of restaurants in the Pub Street where you can try some of the Cambodian specialties like Khmer BBQ.
+Instead of usual BBQ meat you’ll get a chance to try crocodile, snake and frog meat and they will grill it just in front of you.
 It’s not super special in taste, but it’s definitely worth trying.
 They call it Phnom Pleung, which is literally translated as “Fire Mountain”.